-Battling Brook Primary School has a Published Admission Number (PAN) of 87 per year group.
-This means once Battling Brook Primary School has filled to 87 in each year group (in line with its admissions criteria pg6) all other applications will be refused, and parents will have the right to appeal.
+Battling Brook Primary School has a Published Admission Number (PAN) of 59 for reception and 87 in every other year group.
+This means once Battling Brook Primary School has filled to 59 in reception and 87 in every other year group (in line with its admissions criteria pg6) all other applications will be refused, and parents will have the right to appeal.